chef/chef-web-docs/content/platform_overview.md

     weight = 10
 +++

+Chef products allow you to configure, deploy, and manage your infrastructure in a secure and compliant way.
-Chef is an automation company.
-Ever since it was founded in 2008, we have been bringing together developers and system administrators with our namesake product, Chef Infra.
-Over the years, what we mean by automation has expanded.
-Today, Chef has a complete automation solution for both infrastructure and applications that takes you all the way from development to production.
-Here's the complete Chef solution.
+Founded in 2008, Chef has brought developers and system administrators together with our products, and it all started with Chef Infra.
+Today, Chef provides a complete automation solution for both infrastructure and applications that takes you from development to production while providing cloud-to-edge compliance and security.

+Here's the complete Chef suite.

 {{< figure src="/images/automate_architecture.svg" width=500 alt="Diagram of Chef Automate architecture.">}}